jump-dev/GSOC2021/README.md

 #### Technical details

-COSMO and SumOfSquares currently implement algorithms for chordal completion/extension.
+Chordal decomposition and PSD matrix completion for SDPs are not currently accessible through MathOptInterface.
-The core of this project is to create a package containg these algorithms for chordal graphs with test, documentation and benchmarks.
+The core goal of this project is to create an MOI layer for chordal decomposition and allow these capabilities to be easy options from JuMP that work with any SDP solver.
-Then, this package will be used to create another package implementing a MathOptInterface layer for chordal sparsity decomposition.
+Then, this package will be used to create sparse SDP examples for JuMP, drawing from several application areas.
+Finally, there is the possibility of working on improvements to chordal graph algorithms themselves.

 #### Helpful Experience